Friday was a good day for Malcolm Glazer and his sons Joel, Avram and Bryan.

-What the IPO does is clarify two things.
+The IPO clarifies two things.
 The first is simple.
 Selling a 10-percent stake in Cayman Islands-based holding company Manchester United plc for £148.8 million ($233.3 million) makes the club the worth around £1.5 billion ($2.3 billion).
-That figure gives United the official title of "world's most valuable sports team," surpassing the £1.28 billion ($2 billion) paid for Major League Baseball's Los Angeles Dogers earlier this year.
-It also ensures Real Madrid, which Forbes Magazine values at £1.2 billion ($1.88 billion), does not surpass United on world soccer's rich for the time being.
+That figure gives United the official title of “world’s most valuable sports team,” surpassing the £1.28 billion ($2 billion) paid for Major League Baseball’s Los Angeles Dogers earlier this year.
+It also ensures Real Madrid, which Forbes Magazine values at £1.2 billion ($1.88 billion), does not surpass United on world soccer’s rich list for the time being.

 The IPO also solidifies the Glazer family’s hold on the club.
 The Class B shares sold on the NYSE give investors one-tenth of the voting rights that class A shares permit.
 Also, changes to the club’s constitution have made it harder for another entity to launch a hostile takeover.